RobLoach/libretro-thumbnails-check/README.md

 1. See the [`out`](out) directory
 2. All missing thumbs are reported in the system text file
-3. Files that do not match a database entry are reported in the orphan file
+3. Files that do not match a database entry are reported in the orphan files

 ## Build